-- a.
-To broaden student understanding of the functioning of health-related agencies. - b.
-To integrate classroom-based knowledge and skills in daily professional practice. - c.
-To analyze the role of health and community health or public health professionals in agency settings. - d.
-To gain an understanding of the organization, administration, program activities, and problems of placement sites. - e.
-To improve student skills through on-the-job training, by allowing the student to assume specific responsibilities for planning, implementing, administering, and/or evaluating an agency program.
+- □ Broaden student understanding of the functioning of health-related agencies. - □ Integrate classroom-based knowledge and skills in daily professional practice. - □ Analyze the role of health and community health or public health professionals in agency settings. - □ Gain an understanding of the organization, administration, program activities, and problems of placement sites. - □ Improve student skills through on-the-job training, by allowing the student to assume specific responsibilities for planning, implementing, administering, and/or evaluating a health-related program/activity.

-These objectives may be accomplished through (but are not limited to) activities found in Appendix D.
+These objectives may be accomplished through (but are not limited to) activities found in Appendix D. Interns and site supervisors will develop site-specific objectives at the beginning of the semester.